hiroyuki-kasai/SSPW-kmeans/README.md

 Introduction
 ----------
-This repository contains the code of simplex projection based Wasserstein k-means, called SSPW k-means, that is a faster Wasserstein k-means algorithm for histogram data by reducing Wasserstein distance computations and exploiting sparse simplex projection.
+This repository contains the code of sparse simplex projection based Wasserstein k-means, called SSPW k-means, that is a faster Wasserstein k-means algorithm for histogram data by reducing Wasserstein distance computations and exploiting sparse simplex projection.
 We shrink data samples, centroids, and the ground cost matrix, which leads to considerable reduction of the computations used to solve optimal transport problems without loss of clustering quality.
 Furthermore, SSPW k-means dynamically reduced the computational complexity by removing lower-valued data samples and harnessing sparse simplex projection while keeping the degradation of clustering quality lower.